modern-email/FOSDEM-26/README.md

 ## Call for Participation

-The "**Modern Email**" developer room is new at FOSDEM and seeks speakers, volunteers, and participants!
+The "**Modern Email**" developer room at FOSDEM seeks speakers, volunteers, and participants!
 We want to get together as email developers/users, learn about each other's projects, have technical discussions, exchange implementation/operational experiences, and share plans and visions for the future of email.

-The Devroom will be **held on saturday 31 january 2026** (full day), with primarily talks on the schedule.
-The **submission deadline for talks is Wednesday, December 10, 2025**.
+The devroom will be **held on Saturday 31 January 2026** (full day), with primarily talks on the schedule.
+The **submission deadline for talks is Wednesday, 10 December, 2025**.

 * **Speaker**: As a speaker, you're invited to present your work in the developer room.
 * **Volunteer**: As a volunteer, you would be helping us out during the sessions.